Andy shared her story in August 2019.

 After finding a pea-sized lump during a routine breast self-examination in November of 2016 and then another larger spot shortly thereafter, I was shocked by the results doctors found after a battery of tests: breast cancer.

-Andy didn’t know what to think or how to proceed.
-Life before cancer was carefree.
-Now, everything was different.
-Andy decided to go on short-term leave from work in preparation for her scheduled double mastectomy on March 8, 2017.
-Prior to surgery, Andy threw a party to say goodbye to her breasts, “Ta-ta to my tatas.“ Nearly 200 people joined the party to support Andy and celebrate with her.
+I didn’t know what to think or how to proceed.
+Life before cancer was carefree and now everything was different.
+I decided to go on short-term leave from work in preparation for my scheduled double mastectomy.

 The Philadelphia Inquirer - This Philly woman got breast cancer, then threw her breasts a goodbye party